 - duty counsel;

 - information, referral, and advice through the toll-free telephone service and from LAO staff in courthouses;

 - summary legal advice;

 - representation by a lawyer through the certificate program.

 Looking for information on retaining a lawyer?
 See the certificate services page.

 To qualify for legal aid services, you must be financially eligible, and your legal matter must be one that LAO covers.

 The charts below provide guidelines for the income levels needed to qualify for services such as duty counsel assistance, summary legal advice available through our toll-free number and advice through a Family Law Information Centre.
 Community legal clinics have their own eligibility criteria.
 Contact a clinic near you to find out more.

 Note: this chart is for duty counsel and summary legal advice eligibility only.
-Visit the Certificate program page for information on certificate program eligibility.
+Get information on certificate program eligibility.